Spitalskirche

 This structure was to remain in place for a long time.
 Until the 19th century, and in many areas until after the First World War, it was not the central state but the community or patrons who were responsible for the care of the poor, sick, orphans, the elderly and those unable to work.
 Emperor Maximilian I, for example, had a hospital planned for old and sick members of his court staff on today's Domplatz, which was named after him as "Kaiserspital“ benannt wurde.
 Die Kirche war häufig mitverantwortlich und Organisator dieser Sozialarbeit.

-With industrialisation and growth, the city hospital became too small.
+With industrialisation and the growth of the city, the hospital became too small.
+Innsbruck's society was not only changing quantitatively.
+In the event of illness or accidents, labourers and employees were no longer cared for in the bosom of the extended rural family.
 Beda Weber described the old nursing home in his Handbuch für Reisende in Tirol als Teil seines Innsbruck Reiseführers:

 „An die Kirche schließt sich das Spital an, dessen vorzüglicher Wohlthäter König Heinrich von Böhmen ist, welcher im Jahre 1307 ansehnliche Gefälle dazu anwies.
 Die Zahl der darin verpflegten Kranken, Irren und Pfründner übestehgt wenigsten die Zahl von 100… Neben dem Spitale besteht auch ein sogenanntes Bruderhaus für 36 arme Weiber und Dienstmägde, welche darin freie Wohnung, Wäsche, Holz und täglich 6 Kreuzer genießen.
 Aus dem Krankenhause tritt man auf den Gottesacker von Gärten und Feldern umfangen und von Arkaden eingefaßt.“